rur/treetop/README.markdown

 ### Hierarchical Views

-The Treetop library includes an abstraction for creating more complex networks of handlers.
+An abstraction is included in the Treetop GO library for creating more complex networks of handlers.
 A page view API is available for building handler instances that take advantage of the template inheritance feature supported by the Go standard library<sup>(1)</sup>.

     base := treetop.NewView("base.html.tmpl", baseHandler)
     content := base.SubView(